chihsinh/image-viewer/README.md

 </p>

 ### References
+The file 'images', and styles.css are provided by the Professor Huang and the TAs of Web Programming in NTU.

 Photo1 by <a href="https://unsplash.com/@jaffrix?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Syed Fahim Haider</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Photo2 by <a href="https://unsplash.com/@kirsimakov?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kir Simakov</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>